smiteshdas/emg-feature-robustness-under-fatigue/README.md

 - Testing:
   - On separate Non-fatigued data which was not used for training (baseline)
   - Fatigued data (robustness evaluation)
+  -
+Feature ablation (using individual features to train,test and evaluate the model) was performed at the feature-type level (selected features included across all muscles).

 Evaluation metrics:
 - Accuracy